Jungles & Islands – Kampong Style

 2d1n Jungle Conservation Adventure – Belum or Merapoh

 Jungle trekking with a purpose, join our team on poacher surveillance patrols and learn about the amazing animals that poachers so badly want to catch.

 Teaching & Conservation projects : Bordering Taman Negara

-Ecoteer run two projects near to Taman Negara, one is focused on the conservation and protection of the animals and plants of the forest whereas
+Ecoteer run a rainforest project near to Taman Negara, focused on the conservation and protection of the animals and plants of the forest.
+The

 We have two main projects in the Perhentian Islands.
 Help to teach English and help the local Community or protect Sea Turtles.
 You can also